samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> One final long, steady run, this time for 1hr50min at an Easy-Moderate, RPE 6
+> One final long, steady run, this time for 1hr50min at an Easy-Moderate, RPE6
 > pace.

 #### Workout 2